Valentine’s Day means different things to different people. For some, it’s all about love and romance. But for others that just might not be the case.

 - If they would feel comfortable having Google as their paid search agency (every hand went down).

-Here’s why there’s an inherent conflict of interest between a retailer and their network management.
+Here’s why there’s an inherent conflict of interest between a brand and having an affiliate network management their program.

 In a healthy, supportive relationship between a retailer and their affiliate management team, there are a few fundamental responsibilities of an affiliate program manager: